carbon-design-system/carbon-components-angular/src/side-nav/README.md

 | ---------    | -------------------------- | ------------------------------ | ------------- |
 | open         | boolean                    |                                | true          |

 Side-nav contains a single projection for side-nav content.
-Below is an example for a nested-view component.
+Below is an example for a tree-view component.

 Ex:
 ```html